Lenicon/daisiedex/README.md

 A daisie for a pretty lady.

-A mobile app that can **identify plants** based on photos and other features.
+A mobile app that can **identify plants** based on photos as well as keep a collection of discovered plants for fun.

-*ps: it's actually secret project I'm making for my crush.*
+*ps: it's actually a secret project I'm making for my crush.*

-## App Screenshots
+## Screenshots

 ![Plant Identifier](assets/images/Screenshot_2026-01-10-01-57-07-39_38de9374d91fe2d4a83138978662e3a6.jpg)